NethServer/docs/administrator-manual/en/dns.rst

 The administrator can override the upstream DNS for specific domains.
 A typical usage scenario is setting the Active Directory server as resolver for the queries to the internal domain.

-Such change can be done by editing the ``DomainRedirection`` property via command line.
+Such changes can be done by editing the ``DomainRedirection`` property via command line.
 The property accepts a comma-separated list of couples in the form ``<domain>:<ip_address>``.

 Example: ::